- This event has passed.

 Kimberly Enns, MSW, RSW

-Self-injury refers to deliberate, self-inflicted tissue damage, such as cutting or burning.
-Self-injury has reached alarming proportions amongst our youth; studies show that 14-24% of adolescents and young adults have engaged in this behaviour at least once, with a quarter of these reporting current, chronic self-injury.
-Helping professionals are therefore increasingly encountering young people who are involved with self-injury.
-This workshop will begin with a general overview to assist participants in understanding the experience and motivations of adolescents who intentionally injure themselves.
-The content will then focus on practical strategies for working with youth struggling with this complex issue.
-Participants will leave this workshop with increased insight regarding self-injury behaviour in youth and a framework for effective intervention.
+Self-injury refers to deliberate, self-inflicted tissue damage such as cutting or burning.
+Self-injury has reached alarming proportions among our youth; studies show that 14-24% of adolescents and young adults have engaged in this behaviour at least once, with a quarter of these reporting current, chronic self-injury.
+Helpers are increasingly encountering young people who are involved with self-injury.
+This workshop will assist participants in understanding the experience and motivations of adolescents who intentionally injure themselves.
+In addition, practical strategies for working with youth struggling with this complex issue will be presented.
+Participants of this training will increase their insight regarding self-injury behaviour in youth and be provided with a framework for effective intervention.